 - 2 swirl cut pieces for the outside top sides at 8.5 inches each

-- Before beginning make sure to sand each piece, this simple step will make stain application a breeze.
+- Before beginning make sure to sand each piece of wood, this will make stain application a breeze.

-- Drill two pilot holes on each side of the end pieces; this is a total of 8 holes.
+- Drill two pilot holes on each side of the end pieces; a total of 8 holes.

 - Connect the ends to the inside walls with a hammer using finishing nails.

-- Add the bottom; you’ll be drilling four pilot holes before you hammer with finishing nails.
+- Add the bottom; you’ll be drilling four pilot holes before you connect with finishing nails.